hackclub/hackclub/workshops/NeuralNetFromScratch/README.md

 img: 'https://cloud-o368n9khl.vercel.app/0cover.png'
 ---

-# How to make a Neural Network from Scratch in Python

 In this workshop you will learn how to create a neural network in python that learns the appropriate numerical output given 3 boolean values.